Rage6/springhill_fruit_farm/README.md

-# springhill_fruit_farm
+# Springhill Fruit Farm

-The first website for a family-owned orchard in rural Ohio.
-As before, this code is custom-made and entirely front-end based.
+This website is for the Springhill Fruit Farm, which is a family-owned orchard in Shiloh, Ohio.
+It was the my second freelance website design and development and is made entirely out of front-end coding.
+I used the preprocessor SASS when writing the CSS in order to adapt the layout for desktops, laptops, and mobile devices.
+In order to ease Javascript development, I used jQuery throughtout the script.
+The final result is an effective, easy-to-use interface that allows clients to find the information that they want quickly.